 “We have made some modifications to the operations to these facilities, in particular at Adams Golf Course, but the golf course and our parks are open to the public at this time,” said City Manager Mike Bailey.
 “We urge everyone to be mindful that we are not able to disinfect playground equipment, however, so they may want to avoid those areas until further notice.
 Otherwise, these facilities offer large, open spaces that all of us can take advantage of during this difficult time.”

-For a complete list of City of Bartlesville closures, see the March 18 City Beat Bulletin.
-All City Beat archives are available on the City’s website, cityofbartlesville.org.
+For a complete list of City of Bartlesville closures visit cityofbartlesville.org.

 Adams Golf Course open, with new policies